Mortgage Q&A: “What do mortgage lenders look for?”

 What do mortgage companies look for on bank statements?

 They’ll also want to know it’s been there for a couple months, not just deposited right before applying for a loan (aka not your actual money).
-That’s why they ask for the past two months of statements.
+That’s why they ask for the past two months of bank statements.

 Also note that they’ll scrutinize any large or unusual deposits that show up in your statements, so try to keep things simple before and during your mortgage application process.

 What do mortgage companies ask your employer?

-Same goes for income; if you haven’t had steady work for two years, the underwriter will have a much better (and easier) reason to deny your application.
+For example, if you haven’t had steady work for two years, the underwriter will have a much better (and easier) reason to deny your application.

 Similar to your income and assets, lenders will want to verify your employment prior to funding your loan, either with a written Verification of Employment (VOE) and/or a verbal phone call to your employer.

-If you’re self-employed, they’ll ask for a CPA letter to verify you do what you say you do.
+If you’re self-employed, they’ll ask for a CPA letter to verify you actually do what you say you do.

 What do mortgage companies look for on tax returns?

-Clearly they want to verify your income, so the best way to do that is to look at your actual taxes.
-And they don’t just want one year or tax returns, they want the last two.
+These days, mortgage lenders need to verify your income, so the best way to do that is to look at your actual taxes from the IRS.
+And often they don’t just want one year of tax returns, they want the last two.